 The fee for American Sign Language Interpreting services for any non-academic event is $30 per hour per interpreter.
 Any assignment longer than two hours or an assignment less than two hours with complex content requires a team of two interpreters.
 This is paid through an internal transfer of funds handled by the accounting departments of the entity making the request and SLDS.
 This fee also applies to revenue-generating events such as conferences and workshops sponsored by colleges and departments.

 - Events sponsored by chartered student organizations.

 The Theater Department will not be billed for performances interpreted as an academic requirement (Theater 2100.)
 A fee will be charged for interpreter requests made through the box office.

-If Disability Services provides interpreter services for a particular event with no fee involved, other OSU departments may not profit by charging for this service at this same event.
+If Disability Services provides interpreter services for a particular event with no fee involved, other Ohio State departments may not profit by charging for this service at this same event.

-If a billable event, Disability Services will bill for services if request is cancelled within five (5) days of special event.
+If a billable event, Disability Services will bill for services if the request is canceled within five (5) days of special event.